-American Geosciences is highly skilled at completing Phase II environmental site investigations to assess potential environmental impacts at a property.
+American Geosciences Inc is highly skilled at completing Phase II environmental investigations in Pittsburgh, PA to assess potential environmental impacts at a property.
 We access the magnitude and extent of environmental impacts to soil, groundwater, surface water, sediment, soil gas, and indoor air.

-Since 1990, AGI has performed Phase II environmental site investigations at hundreds of properties including: steel mills, chemical plants, manufacturing facilities, dry cleaners, gas stations, shopping malls, etc., within the US, Mexico, and Canada.
+Since 1990, AGI has performed Phase II environmental investigations in Pittsburgh, PA at hundreds of properties including: steel mills, chemical plants, manufacturing facilities, dry cleaners, gas stations, shopping malls, etc., within the US, Mexico, and Canada.

-Phase II investigations are specifically tailored to your site.
+Phase II environmental investigations in Pittsburgh, PA are specifically tailored to your site.
 And, the scope of work is designed to meet the scrutiny of parties involved including regulators, attorneys, lenders, etc.

-Examples of site investigations that American Geosciences professionals have conducted include:
+Examples of environmental investigations that American Geosciences professionals have conducted include:

 - Migration of solvents into a residential district from a former manufacturing plant, via vapors and groundwater.